- Location: New Hampshire

 As a commercial driver you can expect any trooper, DOT official, or police officer to be very upset if you have any alcohol in your blood.
 In fact, if you have .02 BAC you will be temporarily taken off the road.
-If your BAC reaches .04, half of what other drivers are subject to, your CDL will be suspended.

 Though you have to be 21 to purchase or transport alcohol, some drivers are arrested for DWI who are not over 21 years old.
 The BAC rule for drivers under 21 years old is not .08 but .02.

 Driving under the influence of drugs may not be as easily detected because there is no alcohol to be measured on your breath.
 However, the urine or blood test can be used to detect drug levels.

 When you think about drugs and driving you need to consider over the counter medications or prescribed drugs that might influence your driving skills.
 Some cold medications, antidepressants, and other drugs will make you sleepy and decrease your reaction times.

 Be conscious of what you are taking and make sure to read the warnings.
 Many drugs can hamper your safe driving habits; don't just think of illegal substances like marijuana or cocaine.